AmaruMoyaR/AmaruMoyaR/README.md

 ### Manipulating Optical properties of Atomic Alkali Vapors
   - Experimental and theoretical approach to studying how light might affect the index of refraction of the medium, and characterizing the nonlinear effects.
-  - Using Python and Mathematica.
+  - Using Python, Mathematica and Julia

 ## Past projects